 Your plan may include:

 Hormone replacement therapy replenishes your body’s hormonal stores with the precise hormones you need.
-Your doctor can provide hormone therapy in pills, creams, or small pellets that are injected into your upper buttock.
+Your doctor can provide hormone therapy in pills or creams.
 You have frequent checkups while you have hormone therapy so your provider can monitor your symptoms, hormone levels, and overall health.

 If your depleted estrogen stores cause vaginal atrophy and interfere with your sexual function, your provider may recommend MonaLisa Touch® or TempSure™ Vitalia treatments to stimulate collagen and blood vessel growth in your vaginal tissue.
 As your vaginal tissue becomes thicker and stronger, symptoms such as dryness, itchiness, and painful sex subside.